Tax-advantaged venture capital schemes

 - it must meet the individual scheme’s specific qualifying requirements

 Most trades, including research and development which leads to a qualifying trade, qualify, but there are some significant exceptions including farming, property development, running a hotel or nursing home and generating electricity, heat, gas or fuel.

 Although there’s no minimum amount that can be raised, a maximum amount is specified by each scheme.
 In addition, the total that can be raised by benefiting from more than one scheme is £5 million in any 12 months and £12 million during the lifetime of the business.
 An exception to these limits is if the business carries out research and development and meets a number of other conditions.

 1. Seed Enterprise Investment Scheme (SEIS)

-The Seed Enterprise Investment Scheme (SEIS) was introduced by Chancellor George Osborne in his 2011 Autumn Statement, its objective being to ‘stimulate entrepreneurship and kick start the economy’ [following the banking crisis].
-The statement also made changes to both the, by then, seventeen-year-old Enterprise Investment Scheme and the slightly more recent venture capital trust scheme.
+The Seed Enterprise Investment Scheme (SEIS) was introduced in 2011, its objective being to ‘stimulate entrepreneurship and kick start the economy’ following the 2008 banking crisis.

-The Seed Enterprise Investment Scheme is aimed specifically at new, entrepreneurial enterprises looking for ‘seed capital’ to help them get started; a necessity that usually precedes their gaining funding from the richer financial opportunity offered by the EIS with which to continue developing their business.
+The Seed Enterprise Investment Scheme is aimed specifically at new, entrepreneurial enterprises looking for ‘seed capital’ to help them get started; a necessity that usually precedes their gaining funding from the richer financial opportunity offered by the Enterprise Investment Scheme (EIS) with which to continue developing their business.
 The SEIS follows the tried-and-tested format set by the EIS of offering tax benefits to investors in return for investment and has become one of the most respected government-backed schemes ever created.